Dr Raminderpal Singh

 Engineering discipline meets AI momentum

-Life sciences has an AI adoption problem — and it takes more than technology to fix it
+Scientific R&D has an AI adoption problem — and it takes more than technology to fix it

 Solving any one piece in isolation delivers limited value.
 The opportunity is in solving them together.